 Art Collections; Anyone can buy and collect art, you don’t need any previous knowledge or experience; you don’t need a degree in art history or past experience in collecting art, you just need appreciation!

+In 2014 I took part in an online art auction set up by Kent Creative Arts.
 The Online Art Auction was a simple and easy way to sell artwork without having to worry about promotion, marketing or dealing with the sales process.
 From the perspective of the buyer it was a simple and easy way

 Earlier this year my employer, Williams Lea Tag, held an art competition in honour of bringing some art to our new offices in Aldgate.
 Well I couldn’t resist submitting my favourite artwork ‘The Tracker’.

 We like to live in a little bit of luxury, feel comfortable and be able to relax.
 This is so central to our well-being and we really don’t spend enough time doing it!
 Why not?
 We’re so busy and our homes are filled with distracting technology.
 No time to relax when our TV programmes are

 Emma Copley has been extremely busy since appearing on Sky Arts Landscape Artist of the Year 2015.
 I was lucky enough to catch-up with her and find out what’s been happening since the competition.

 So what has Nerine Tassie been up to since winning Sky Arts Landscape Artist of the Year 2015?
 I was lucky enough to quickly catch-up with her.